 Now that you know what advantages Node.js brings to software development projects, it’s time to consider its potential use cases.
 Here’s a list of possible solutions where companies are leveraging this technology, especially on the backend.

 Real-time applications (RTAs)

 Real-time applications are digital products we all use every day: project management tools, collaborative services, audio/video conferencing programs, and many others.
 Google Docs or Slack are RTAs – and like all other real-time apps, they require heavy input/output operations.
 Node.js has proven to be an excellent technology here, offering event API and WebSockets (not to mention its event-driven character).
-Thanks to Node.js, companies can ensure that data is updated instantly in these apps.
+Thanks to Node.js development services, companies can ensure that data is updated instantly in these apps.

 The most typical RTA use case is a chat application.
 Node.js offers excellent support for this type of solution that needs to handle high traffic and data flow.
 Also, chat apps need to be lightweight and fast.
 The Node.js WebSockets help to manage the message flow within a chat room.

 Single-page applications (SPAs)